Why Do Clownfish Eat Their Own Eggs? (Clownfish Behavior)

 Clownfish get their name from their bright colors and bold white stripes.
 They are easily recognizable fish with their anemone-like coloring and triangular body shape.
 On average, clownfish grow to be 3-6 inches long.

 One of the most unique things about clownfish is their symbiotic relationship with sea anemones.
-The sea anemone’s tentacles have stinging cells that ward off predators, making them a haven for the clownfish.
+The sea anemone’s tentacles have stinging cells that ward off predators, making it a haven for the clownfish.

 In return, clownfish defend the anemones from predators and provide nutrients by luring fish for the anemone to kill and eat.